neoking89/owlsight/README.md

 - Various minor bugfixes, features and stability improvements.

 **2.6.1**
-- Some critical bugfixes, like:
+- Some critical (regression-related) bugfixes, like:
   * fixed error where GGUF models could not be loaded through config:huggingface.
   * fixed error where generated pythoncode was not correctly parsed from modelresponse.